When it’s time to get a new computer, users are faced with a common choice between a laptop vs desktop computer.

 But there are still several considerations when choosing the best type of device for your computing needs.

 How you work will largely dictate whether a desktop or laptop is better for you.
-For example, if you need to work both in an office and at home, the portability of a laptop can make that easier and reduce the security risk of having to use remote desktop protocol to sign in to a desktop workstation.
+For example, if you need to work both in an office and at home, the portability of a laptop can make that easier and reduce the security risk of having to use the remote desktop protocol to sign in to a desktop workstation.

 When it comes to the ability to work where you need to, the laptop wins out.
-This is the reason it was invented in the first place, to allow people the ability to take their computer with them wherever they go.
+This is the reason it was invented in the first place, to allow people the ability to take their computers with them wherever they go.

 If you travel for work or even work from home and just like the freedom of working from a desk, the sofa, or the backyard, a laptop is going to enable that type of freedom.

 One limitation of many laptops is the screen space you have available.
 If you want a lightweight and easy-to-carry laptop, then you may find the smaller screen makes it much harder to do your work.